hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The path to the truststore file used for authentication.
+Path to the truststore file when enabling TLS for the JSON-RPC HTTP service.

+Specify the truststore password file using [`--rpc-http-tls-truststore-password-file`](#rpc-http-tls-truststore-password-file).

 ### `rpc-http-tls-truststore-password-file`